PennLINC/pncitc/index.md

 fslmaths cluster_Z3.09.nii.gz -thr 1 -uthr 2 mask1/mask1.nii.gz
 ```

 The mask generated was again in .hdr and .img format, so I used `fslchfiletype` as before to turn them into niftis.The mask was upsampled from 4mm to 2mm and was used as a seed for seed-based correlation.
-This upsampling was done using the pnc_2mm template, found under `subjectData` in this repo.
+This upsampling was done using the pnc_2mm template, found under `subjectData` in this project's repo.

 The code used for this was: